 There’s extra precautions with that.
 They have an anesthesiologist come in and talk to you.
 It is based on your provider and what they suggest, but personally, without giving medical advice, I always want the anesthesia that will put me out so I don’t remember.

-I essentially wake up after and I’ve felt no pain, and I don’t really remember anything that happened to me.
+I essentially wake up after, and I’ve felt no pain.
+I don’t really remember anything that happened to me.

 Describe how to cope with waiting for results

-That wait time was probably on the top five list of most stressful things in my life besides cancer, because mentally, not everyone hears cancer when they wake up from a colonoscopy.
+That wait time was probably on the top 5 list of most stressful things in my life besides cancer, because mentally, not everyone hears “cancer” when they wake up from a colonoscopy.
 Some people are diagnosed during the colonoscopy.
 It depends.

 It’s the fear of the unknown.
 Your life is in the hands of someone else and not yours.